NREL/EnergyPlus/doc/src/docs/InputOutputReference/01d-InputOutputReference.md

 #### Field: Speed &lt;x&gt; Waste Heat Function of Temperature Curve Name

 The name of a biquadratic performance curve (ref: Performance Curves) that parameterizes the variation of the waste heat recovery as a function of outdoor dry-bulb temperature and the entering coil dry-bulb temperature at Speed &lt;x&gt;.
 The output of this curve is multiplied by the rated waste heat fraction at specific temperature operating conditions (i.e., at temperatures different from the rating point).
 The curve is normalized to a value of 1.0 at the rating point.
 When the fuel type is electricity, this field can remain blank since it is ignored by the program in this instance.
+When the fuel type is not electricity and the parent object AirLoopHVAC:UnitaryHeatPump:AirToAir:MultiSpeed does not require waste heat calculations, this field is ignored.
+If the field is blank, a warning will be issues and simulation continues.
+When the fuel type is not electricity and the parent object AirLoopHVAC:UnitaryHeatPump:AirToAir:MultiSpeed requires waste heat calculations, if this field is left blank, the program assumes a constant value of 1 to make simulation continue and a warning will be issued.

 #### Field: Speed &lt;x&gt; Evaporative Condenser Effectiveness